d-herz/SocialApp/README.md

 <h3 align="left">Intro:</h3>
 <p align="left">
-Introducing: SocialApp!
-A social media platform free from marketing and influencers.
-This Full-Stack project features Local Authorization, unique account creation, and user password salting and hashing for security.
-Once a user has signed-up on the platform, they will have the ability to make image posts with a title and a caption, view other user's posts on the 'Feed', 'Like' and Comment on any post, and also 'Like' other user's comments.
-They also have the ability to edit/update their post title and caption, and delete their posts or comments.
+Introducing: SocialAyy!
+A social media platform free from marketing and influencers. </p>

+<p align="left"> This app is made for sharing your favorite photos while liking and interacting with others on the platform.
+Featuring Local-Authorization and user-account creation, all users will have the ability to make image posts with a title and a caption, view the posts made by other users on the 'Feed', 'Like' and Comment on any post, and also 'Like' other user's comments.
+Their are inidividual profile pages for each user that can be visited and viewed by the other users.
+They also have the ability to edit/update their own post titles and captions, and delete their posts or comments.
 A future update will include the ability to edit/update their comments.
 </p>